Skip to main content

 Testing a channel adapter

-Write integration tests in extensions/my-channel/src/*.test.ts.
+Test each adapter in isolation.
 Mock the platform client; do not make live API calls in unit tests.

 pnpm --filter @wednesdayai/my-channel test